-→ You'll want to use at least two cold sources in an insulated bag to keep perishable foods in your lunch safe.
-Perishable foods such as cold cut chickpea salad sandwiches and plant-based yogurt, can be left out at room temperature for up to 2 hours.
+You'll want to use at least two cold sources in an insulated bag to keep perishable foods safe.
+Examples of perishable foods are cold cut chickpea salad sandwiches and plant-based yogurt.
+The food can be left out at room temperature for up to 2 hours.
 After the recommended time, they are at risk of being unsafe to eat.